Alika Williams: Tampa Bay Rays

 The Tampa Bay Rays selected Williams with the 37th overall pick in the 2020 Major League Baseball draft.
 He signed with the Rays on June 18 for $1.85 million.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the pandemic.

 Williams made his professional debut in 2021 with the Charleston RiverDogs of the Low-A East.
 He was promoted to the Bowling Green Hot Rods of the High-A East in mid-August.
 After 13 games with Bowling Green, he was promoted to the Durham Bulls of the Triple-A East, but was reassigned back to Bowling Green shortly after.
-Over 73 games between the three clubs, Williams slashed .267/.312/.375 with five home runs and 46 RBIs.
+Over 73 games between the three affiliates, Williams slashed .267/.312/.375 with five home runs and 46 RBI.
 He returned to Bowling Green to open the 2022 season.

 Pittsburgh Pirates

 On June 2, 2023, the Rays traded Williams to the Pittsburgh Pirates in exchange for Robert Stephenson.
 In 36 games for the Triple–A Indianapolis Indians, he batted .305/.384/.531 with seven home runs and 20 RBI.
 On July 25, Williams was selected to the 40-man roster and promoted to the major leagues for the first time.
 He notched his first career hit and RBI with a fifth inning single in a 7–6 victory over the Philadelphia Phillies on July 29.
-Williams hit .198/.270/.248 across 46 games with the Pirates in 2023, while being lauded for his defense at shortstop.
+Williams hit .198/.270/.248 with six RBI across 46 games with the Pirates in 2023, while being lauded for his defense at shortstop.

 Williams was named to the Pirates' 2024 Opening Day roster as a backup middle infielder.
 In 37 games for Pittsburgh, he batted .207/.242/.299 with no home runs, five RBI, and one stolen base.

 Williams was designated for assignment by the Pirates on February 3, 2025.
 He cleared waivers and was sent outright to Triple-A Indianapolis on February 8.
+In 103 appearances for Indianapolis, Williams slashed .268/.329/.393 with nine home runs, 42 RBI, and five stolen bases.
+Williams was released by the Pirates organization on January 16, 2026.

+On February 3, 2026, Williams re-signed with the Pirates organization on a minor league contract.
+He made 34 appearances for Triple-A Indianapolis, batting .317/.385/.467 with two home runs and 18 RBI.

+Athletics

+On May 16, 2026, Williams was traded to the Athletics in exchange for Kyle Robinson; he was subsequently selected to the team's active roster.
+He hit his first career MLB home run on June 10 off Milwaukee Brewers starter Brandon Sproat.

+Personal life

+Williams is of Korean descent through his mother.